-Many people ask 'do I need a visa for Hong Kong?' as they are confused about the difference between Hong Kong and China.
-The Hong Kong visa system is almost exactly the same as under British rule ten years ago, and wholly separate to the Chinese visa system.
+Many people ask “do I need a visa for Hong Kong?” as they are confused about the difference between Hong Kong and China.
+In reality, the Hong Kong visa system is almost exactly the same as under British rule ten years ago, and, thanks to the One Country Two Systems model, wholly separate to the Chinese visa system.

 Hong Kong officially states that you need a return ticket to visit the city, although in practice this is almost never enforced.
 Stating your intention to travel onwards to China is proof enough.

 How to Apply for a Hong Kong Visa

 If your passport fails to qualify you for visa-free entry, proceed to the nearest Chinese embassy or consulate to apply for a Hong Kong visa.
 (More information here: Ministry of Foreign Affairs of the People's Republic of China - Missions Overseas.)

 You can also send your visa application directly to the Hong Kong Immigration Department, either by mail or through a local sponsor.

 Send a completed visa application (ID 1003A; ID 1003B to be filled out by a sponsor) to the Receipt and Despatch Unit, Immigration Department, 2/F, Immigration Tower, 7 Gloucester Road, Wan Chai, Hong Kong.

 Applications can be sent by snail-mail or through a local sponsor.

 To facilitate your application, fax your application forms and supporting documents to +852 2824 1133.
 (Originals should still be sent immediately to the Hong Kong Immigration Department by air mail.)